-We are part of the Faculty of Veterinary Medicine and associated with the Chair of Experimental Parasitology (Markus Meissner).
-Our lab is located at the Chair of Physiological Chemistry (Andreas Ladurner) at the Biomedical Center Munich (BMC).
+The Siegel lab is a member of the Faculty of Veterinary Medicine and the Faculty of Medicine at the LMU Munich.
+We are associated with the Chair of Experimental Parasitology (Markus Meissner) and located at the Chair of Physiological Chemistry (Andreas Ladurner) at the Biomedical Center Munich (BMC).

 The Siegel Lab has received funding from the following sources: